8

 What is Party Drinking?

 Party drinking can take many forms.
 For some, a few social drinks can ‘loosen’ them up to feel like they’re having a good time.
-For others, party drinking requires throwing up and blackouts.
+For others, partying requires excessive drinking, throwing up, and blackouts.
 The threshold depends on the person.

 However, across colleges in the United States, the expectation of binge drinking alcohol is extremely popular.
 The days of the week have even been renamed in celebration of mass alcohol consumption: Messed Up Mondays, Turnt Up Tuesdays, Wine-Day Wednesdays, Thirsty Thursdays, F’d Up Fridays, Sloppy Saturdays, and Sunday Fundays.